ldarren/pico-common/man/obj_validate.md

 ```

 ### validate nested object
-unlimited nested object is supported with `spec` attributes
+unlimited nested object can be validated with the help of `spec` attributes

 A sample nested objects
 ```js